-For a short general introduction of 'regular expressions' see 4.2.1.2 The 'regular expression' methodSimilar to indices, general expressions in expression-1 are only supported in combination with the commands remove, substring and replace.
-They are not allowed in expression-2.
+For a short general introduction of 'regular expressions' see 4.2.1.2 The 'regular expression' method Relevant Argument: type

-To indicate that expression-1 contains a regular expression the argument type=regex is required.
-A regular expression in an operation must be enclosed by " ".

-A regular expression may contain elements, enclosed by ' ' which value may in itself contain parts of - or whole regular expressions, like:
+- Similar to indices, general expressions in expression-1 are only supported in combination with the commands remove, substring and replace. - They are not allowed in expression-2. - To indicate that expression-1 contains a regular expression the argument type=regex is required. - A regular expression in an operation must be enclosed by " ".
+A regular expression may contain elements, enclosed by ' ' which value may in itself contain parts of or whole regular expressions, like: